Lachie-Perris/Earth_noise/README.md

 # Earth_noise
-This turns csv data into wav files.
-It's being used to make music from topographic profiles of the planet Earth.
+csv  to wav files.
+It's being used to make music from topographic profiles.